On relative birational geometry and Nagata's compactification: Main results on Riemann-Zariski spaces

-\begin{theor} Let $\bfX$ be a model of algebraic spaces.
-The following conditions are equivalent: \begin{enumerate} \item $\psi_\bfX$ is a pro-open immersion and $(X,\calX)$ is a Pr\"ufer pair. \item Any quasi-modification $\bfX'\to \bfX$ is an open immersion. \item $\bfX$ is Pr\"ufer. \end{enumerate} \end{theor} \begin{proof} The implication $(1)\implies (3)$ is obvious, and the equivalence $(2)\Leftrightarrow (3)$ follows from Theorem~\ref{thm:modmainth}.
-Let us prove the implication $(2)\implies (1)$.
+(iii) $\bfX$ is Pr\"ufer. \end{theor} \begin{proof} The implication (i)$\Rightarrow$(ii) is obvious, and the equivalence (ii)$\Leftrightarrow$(iii) follows from Theorem~\ref{thm:modmainth}.
+Let us prove the implication (ii)$\Rightarrow$(i).
 By Theorem~\ref{thm:modmainth}, $\psi_\bfX$ is affine.
 Thus, by \cite[Lemma~2.1.10]{pruf}, $\calX$ is the filtered limit of $X$-spaces $X_\alp$ of finite type such that the transition morphisms are affine and schematically dominant.
 Then $\bfX_\alpha:=(\calX\to X_\alpha)$ is a strict quasi-modification of $\bfX$.
-By (2), $\bfX_\alpha\to \bfX$ is an open immersion.
+By (ii), $\bfX_\alpha\to \bfX$ is an open immersion.
 Thus, $\psi_\bfX\:\calX\to X$ is the filtered limit of open immersions $X_\alp\into X$, and hence a pro-open immersion.
-Condition (1) now follows from \cite[Theorem~3.1.8]{pruf}. \end{proof}
+Condition (i) now follows from \cite[Theorem~4.1.11]{pruf}. \end{proof}